 Note – a musical sound or tone at a specific pitch.

-Nut – The small grooved piece of bone or plastic located between the neck and the headstock used to guide the strings from the headstock over the fretboard.
+Nut – is the small grooved piece of bone or plastic located between the neck and the headstock.
+It’s used to guide the strings from the headstock over the fretboard.

 Neck Pickup – Refers to the pick-up on an electric guitar which is closest to the neck.